elzaguillot/elzaguillot.github.io/index.md

-Following an engineering degree in modeling biological systems, a master degree in modeling complex systems and a PhD in statistics, my research focuses on modeling human systems (culture, languages, societies) using biological datasets.
+Following an engineering degree in modeling biological systems, a master degree in modeling complex systems and a PhD in statistics, my research focuses on modeling human systems (culture, languages, societies, demography) using population genetics datasets.

 ## Current Projects